-Every Czech knows who was Charles IV, later called the Father of the Homeland.
-No wonder, he made his mark in Czech and European history really significantly.
+Every Czech knows who Charles IV was, later called the Father of the Homeland.
+No wonder he made a significant mark in Czech and European history.
 Just look at what he accomplished in his most prolific year, 1348: the founding of Charles University, the founding of the New Town of Prague, and the beginning of the construction of Karlštejn Castle.
-Last but not least, Charles IV, in his decree of 7 April 1348, defined the “lands of the Bohemian Crown” as a state unit (Corona Bohemiae), as a territory ruled by the Bohemian king, but the visible symbol of this principle was the Crown of Saint Wenceslas, to which this entire state unit officially belonged.
+Last but not least, Charles IV, in his decree of 7 April 1348, defined the “lands of the Bohemian Crown” as a state unit (Corona Bohemiae), as a territory ruled by the Bohemian king.
+But the visible symbol of this principle was the Crown of Saint Wenceslas, to which this entire state unit officially belonged.

 However, one event in Czech history is known to all: the Battle of White Mountain.
 It is the most famous Czech battle, and although many people only know the location of the battle and don’t know much about it, the words battle – White Mountain really got into our minds in elementary school.